-While these developments are a positive step towards encouraging active rather than passive learning styles, they can pose difficulties for children with an autism spectrum disorder (ASD).
-Children are placed in an unfamiliar environment and are completely outside their daily routine.
-This can cause anxiety levels to soar.
+While these developments are a positive step towards encouraging active rather than passive learning styles, they can pose difficulties for pupils with an autism spectrum disorder (ASD).

-However, museums can be a great learning resource.
-They can support existing interests as well as encouraging new ones.
-The static displays provide an opportunity for children to examine objects carefully without touching them, which might appeal to visual learners.
-For those who prefer a hands-on style, many museums offer some opportunity to handle objects.
+Static displays provide an opportunity for pupils to examine objects carefully without touching them, but for those who prefer a hands-on style, many museums offer some opportunity to handle objects.
 Interactive displays involving differing levels of technology are increasingly common.

 Museums are working to become more accessible to everyone.
 Staff are generally keen to help but do not always know what to do for the best.
 A frank discussion before a visit explaining the needs of the group will make all the difference to a successful trip.

 Here we provide some possible strategies to make a visit to a museum as enjoyable as possible.

 Strategies to help

 Identifying potential problems in advance will enable you to reduce stress all round.

 - Tell the children what to expect.